DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 Field | Type | Description
 ------|------|------------
-commandButtonComponent | ComponentType&lt;[AppointmentForm.CommandButtonProps](#appointmentformcommandbuttonprops)&gt; | A component that renders a command button. readOnly? | boolean | Specifies whether the appointment form is read-only. fullSize | boolean | Specifies whether the command layout is full-size. disableSaveButton? | boolean | Specifies whether to disable the Save button.
+readOnly? | boolean | Specifies whether the appointment form is read-only. fullSize | boolean | Specifies whether the command layout is full-size. disableSaveButton? | boolean | Specifies whether to disable the Save button.